MSNLAB/SmartEye/README.md

 git lfs install
 ```

-After installing the git lfs tool, you can clone the souce code of this project from GitHub.
+After installing Git LFS, you can clone the souce code of this project from GitHub.

 ```bash
 git clone https://github.com/MSNLAB/SmartEye.git